 - 1. Application requirements - a.
 No person shall submit more than one (1) application per season. - b.
-Incomplete applications will not be accepted.

-2. Drawing applications submittal
+Incomplete applications will not be accepted. - 2.
+Drawing applications submittal - a.

-- a.
 Applications will be accepted only on the appropriate application form provided by the Division. - b.
 Payment for limited licenses must accompany each application and must be in the form of a check or money order.
-Payment shall include a \$3.00 non-refundable application fee and a \$.25 fee designated for search and rescue operations. - c.
-Spring season - Applications for limited licenses must be received or postmarked no later than mid- night, on the second Thursday in February, annually, at the Colorado Division of Wildlife, P.O.
-Box 173781, Denver, Colorado, d.
+Payment shall include a \$3.00 non-refundable application fee, a \$.25 fee designated for search and rescue operations and a \$.75 Public Education Advisory Council (PEAC) surcharge. - c.
+Spring season - 1.
+Applications for limited licenses must be received or postmarked no later than midnight, on the second Thursday in February, annually, at the Colorado d.
 Fall season

+Division of Wildlife, P.O.
+Box 173781, Denver, Colorado, 80221.

-1. Applications for limited licenses must be received or postmarked no later than mid- night, on the second Thursday in July, annually at the Colorado Division of Wildlife, P.O.
+1. Applications for limited licenses must be received or postmarked no later than midnight, on the second Thursday in July, annually at the Colorado Division of Wildlife, P.O.
 Box 173781, Denver, Colorado, 80221.